Streets, Traffic & Transit

 We can leverage our traditions into a renewed, elevated sense of unity and pride.
 Sallisaw already has a variety of traditions ranging from school sports, rodeos, parades, and holiday traditions.
 These are a strength we can build from.

-Education & Skills
+CONVENIENT ACCESS TO Education & Skills TRAINING

 Our city can emphasize convenient access to quality education, including robust K-12 schools and higher education institutions (CASC and ICTC) supporting the commitment to nurturing a skilled and knowledgeable workforce.